-Simulation of Level 1 damage mechanisms are limited to matrix microdamage and fiber microbuckling.
-Ply level matrix microdamage is modeled using the thermodynamically-based work potential theory, coined Schapery theory (Refs.
-22 to 24).
-An internal state variable (ISV), Sr, is utilized as a measure of the energy dissipated through the advancement of matrix microdamage.
-Microdamage is considered to be the culmination of subcritical damage mechanisms, such as microcracking, shear banding, micro-void growth, and fiber-matrix debonding, that result in a nonlinear response of a composite ply up to the onset of more severe damage or failure mechanisms (i.e., transverse cracking, delamination and/or fiber rupture).
-This is appropriate for this example since fiber microbuckling is driven by shear degradation of the matrix and rotation of the fibers.
-Microdamage results in a strain hardening response of the composite ply.
+Simulation of Level 2 damage mechanisms are limited to matrix microdamage and fiber micobuckling.
+Ply level matrix microdamage is modeled using the thermodynamically-based work potential theory, coined Schapery theory. $^{22-24}$ An internal state variable (ISV), $S_r$ , is utilized as a measure of the energy dissipated through the advancement of matrix microdamage.
+Microdamage is considered to be the culmination of subcritical damage mechanisms, such as microcracking, shear banding, micro-void growth, and fiber-matrix debonding, that result in a non-linear response of a composite ply up to the onset of more severe damage or failure mechanisms (i.e., transverse cracking, delamination and/or fiber rupture).
+Thus, microdamage results in a strain hardening response of the composite ply.
 Failure, which produces strain softening and localization, is not considered in this analysis.
 Therefore, no energy regularization techniques are required to eliminate the pathological mesh dependence that is observed within FEM when there is strain localization.
-ST has been previously validated for predicting the strain-hardening response, due to microdamage evolution, of numerous simple laminates (Refs.
-24 and 25).
+ST has been previously validated for predicting the strain-hardening response, due to microdamage evolution, of numerous simple laminates.

-ST and the fiber microbuckling model are available within NASA's Enhanced Schapery Theory (NEST) progressive damage and failure analysis (PDFA) tool, which is implemented into the Abaqus/Explicit FEM software through a VUMAT user subroutine and based upon previous work by Pineda and Waas (Ref.
-26).
+ST and the fiber microbuckling model are available within NASA's Enhanced Schapery Theory (NEST) progressive damage and failure analysis (PDFA) tool, which is implemented into the Abaqus/Explicit FEM software through a VUMAT user subroutine and based upon previous work by Pineda and Waas.
 The primary nonlinear inputs for NEST are a set of three microdamage polynomial functions, which relate the transverse and shear ply properties to the ISV under transverse tension, transverse compression and shear strain loading.
 At Level 1, these polynomial functions are calibrated to match the output results from the Level 2 micromechanics simulations, which employed MMCDM to model damage in the matrix.
-ST was chosen to model matrix microdamage at this scale, as opposed to MMCDM, because ST is formulated for transversely isotropic homogenized macroscopic fiber-reinforced PMC plies, whereas MMCDM was developed for matrix constituents.
+ST was chosen to model matrix microdamage at this scale, as opposed to MMCDM, because ST is formulated for transversely isotropic homogenized macroscopic fiberreinforced PMC plies, whereas MMCDM was developed for matrix constituents.
 In addition, ST assumes a plane stress state, allowing for FEM modeling with shell elements resulting in improved computational efficiency.
-This trade-off for speed over accuracy is becoming of an ICME project because run-times for full 3-D, nonlinear FEM models are lengthy (even on multiple processors), and multiple FEM simulations may be needed in an ICME workflow.
-In addition, ST has been used to successfully predict the nonlinear behavior of the tension and compression of notched laminates (Refs.
-27 and 28).
-Finally, it has been previously demonstrated that GMC with MMCDM can effectively be used to predict the lamina-scale ST microdamage functions (Ref.
-18).
+This trade-off for speed over accuracy is becoming of an ICME because run-times for full 3-D, nonlinear FEM models are lengthy (even on multiple processors), and multiple FEM simulations may be needed in an ICME workflow.
+In addition, ST has been used to successfully predict the nonlinear behavior of the tension and compression of notched laminates.
+Finally, it has been previously demonstrated that GMC with MMCDM can effectively be used to predict the lamina-scale ST microdamage functions .
 NEST was used to perform the PDFA of the OHC specimen and predict the OHC strength of the specimen, which is then used to calculate the OHC allowables utilized in the Level 0 structural design.